microsoft/bedrock/docs/hldToManifestWalkthrough.md

 Click "Create" to create the PR.
 Then click "Complete".
 Finally click "Complete merge":
 ![hld pr complete](./images/hld-pr-complete-merge.png)

-Your changes should now be in the `master` branch:
+Your changes should now be in the `master` branch.
+Pull the latest changes:
 ```
 $ git pull origin master
 remote: Azure Repos